OpenZeppelin/nile/CONTRIBUTING.md

 ## Design Patterns

 We always try to follow best practices and design patterns to make the code readable and maintainable.
-While most of them are left to be decided by the PR developer and the reviewer, we require following some patterns we enforce ourselves, presented below:
+While most of them are left to be decided by the PR developer and the reviewer, we require following some patterns that we enforce ourselves which are presented below:

 ### Hex/Int pattern